Contextual Refinement of Higher-Order Concurrent Probabilistic Programs (Extended Version): Semantic Model and Soundness

 \end{lemma} Intuitively, \cref{thm:adequacy-simpl} states that for any scheduler $\sch$ on the left and any execution steps $n$, we can find a FIsch $\fisch$ for the right such that we can couple the $n$-step execution of the left-hand side program with the limit execution of the one on the right.
+In the proof of \cref{thm:adequacy-simpl}, we start by fixing the arbitrary scheduler for the left-hand side program. \diffred{Recall that the preconditions $\progStepp$ and $\specStepp$ are defined with FIsches for the right-hand side program that satisfy various coupling properties.
+For each step of the program on the left, unfolding the weakest precondition of \theaplog (specifically the spec-coupling and program-coupling preconditions) gives us various FIsches for the right and an associated probabilistic coupling property for each.
+The key idea of the proof is to ``piece together'' all the FIsches and couplings from $\progStepp$ and $\specStepp$ to produce a single FIsch for the right-hand side program, along with a coupling that covers the entire execution.}

-The proof proceeds by induction on $n$, and during the inductive case, we repeatedly apply \cref{thm:choice} and the $\appfisch$ function to combine a family of FIsches into one.
-(In fact, this procedure has to be done a total of four times in the proof of the inductive case!)
-We provide a proof sketch of \cref{thm:adequacy-simpl} in \appref{app:adequacy-proof}.
+\diffred{This piecing operation is done by induction on $n$; given a FIsch that couples the first step and a family of FIsches that couples $n$ more steps for each possible outcome after the first step, we can apply \cref{thm:choice} and the $\appfisch$ function to glue the first FIsch with the family of FIsches to form a new FIsch that couples the first $n+1$ steps of execution.
+Here \cref{thm:choice} is needed because the size of the family of FIsches might be countably infinite.
+Interestingly, instead of performing a \emph{single} ``FIsch-piecing'' operation in the inductive step, we actually have to glue the FIsches a total of $4$ times in the inductive step!
+We provide a more detailed proof sketch of \cref{thm:adequacy-simpl} in \appref{app:adequacy-proof}. }